MicrosoftDocs/well-architected/well-architected/services/networking/azure-expressroute.md

 As you make design choices for Azure ExpressRoute, review the [design principles](/azure/architecture/framework/resiliency/principles) for adding reliability to the architecture.

 > [!div class="checklist"]
-> - Select either ExpressRoute circuit or ExpressRoute Direct for business requirements.
+> - Select between ExpressRoute circuit or ExpressRoute Direct for business requirements.
-> -	Identify the bandwidth requirement, identify the circuit SKU type.
-> -	Physical layer diversity to the service provider.
+> -	Configure a diverse physical layer network to the service provider.
-> -	Using geo-redundant ExpressRoute circuits.
-> -	Using diverse service provider networks for different ExpressRoute circuit.
+> -	Configure ExpressRoute circuits with different service provider to have diverse routing paths.
-> - Active-Active ExpressRoute connections.
+> - Configure Active-Active ExpressRoute connections between on-premises and Azure.
-> - Using availability zone aware ExpressRoute Virtual Network Gateways.
+> - Set up availability zone aware ExpressRoute Virtual Network Gateways.
-> -	Terminating the different ExpressRoute circuit in different location on the customer network.
+> -	Configure ExpressRoute circuits in a different location than the on-premises network.
-> -	Use ExpressRoute virtual network gateway in different regions.
+> - Configure ExpressRoute Virtual Network Gateways in different regions.
-> - Using site-to-site VPN as a backup for private peering.
+> - Configure site-to-site VPN as a backup to ExpressRoute private peering.
-> -	Monitoring ExpressRoute circuit health.
-> - Monitoring ExpressRoute Virtual Network Gateway health.
+> -	Set up monitoring for ExpressRoute circuit and ExpressRoute Virtual Network Gateway health.
-> - Configure service health to receive maintenance notification.
+> - Configure service health to receive ExpressRoute circuit maintenance notification.

 ### Recommendations